Educational Specialist (EDS) in School Psychology

 How Long Does it Take to get an EDS Degree?

-The program consists of 73.5 credits of coursework which can be completed in two years.
-Upon completion of the courses, students enroll in a one-year, 4 credit internship program to apply the lessons learned in their studies and meet the requirements for the completion of the program.
+The program consists of a minimum of 73.5 credits of coursework which can be completed in three years.
+Upon completion of the first two years of coursework, students enroll in a one-year 1200-hour internship experience to apply the lessons learned in their studies and meet the requirements for the completion of the program.

 EdS in School Psychology Hybrid Learning Format